 We give below some examples of possible tax-saving strategies:

-It is clear from the above that capital gains tax has many ramifications for individual taxpayers and steps can frequently be taken in advance to reduce potential liabilities.
-We shall be happy to advise further.
+It is clear from the above that Capital Gains Tax has many ramifications for individual taxpayers and steps can frequently be taken in advance to reduce potential liabilities.
+Please contact us, as we shall be happy to advise further.